cortex-lab/phy/docs/api.md

 * `spike_times : array-like`
     Spike times, in seconds, shape `(n_spikes,)`.

+* `spike_waveforms : Bunch`
+    Extracted raw waveforms for a subset of the spikes.
+    Should have attributes spike_ids, spike_channels, waveforms.

 * `traces : array-like`
     Array (can be virtual/memmapped) of shape `(n_samples_total, n_channels)` with the raw data.
 The trace view is shown if this object is not None.